 The use of modern technology in land leveling has helped Ayyaz in reducing time and cost of irrigation.
-Project Gram Uday of Sapient Publicis and S M Sehgal Foundation, educated him about the multiple benefits of laser land leveling, and he decided to try this practice on one acre of his two-acre land.
+A CSR-supported project implemented by S M Sehgal Foundation educated him about the multiple benefits of laser land leveling, and he decided to try this practice on one acre of his two-acre land.
 Out of the total cost of renting, which is INR 2,250 for laser leveling one acre of his farm, he received support of INR 800 from the project, as he was a first-time implementer, and it would be a demonstration for other farmers

 After implementing laser land leveling, Ayyaz shares that this practice reduced the cost and time of irrigation by about half.
 Earlier it used to take him 10–11 hours to irrigate his one-acre wheat field once, which cost him INR 90 per hour, and he had to undertake five such irrigations, which cost him a total of INR 4,500.
 After laser leveling, it took him only six hours to irrigate the field, which resulted in saving INR 1,800.
 This technique also improved the crop productivity due to the even distribution of water and fertilizers in the field.